 Most of us must have heard about this postpartum depression, but do we all know what exactly postpartum depression is??

 The term “postpartum depression” is characterized by several mood disorders that follow childbirth.
 These disorders overlap in symptomology and have unique differentiating features.

 1. Baby blues

 The term “baby blues” is often used for postpartum blues.
 It is a feeling of sadness in the first few days after having a baby.
 It is the most common mood disturbance in the new mothers and most often the symptoms of the baby blues hit within four to five days after the birth of the baby.

 Many mothers experience postpartum panic disorder during the months following giving birth.
 It is a serious mental health condition and adds limitations to live.
-Women having the postpartum panic disorder are involved into intense fear and worrying that interferes with the functioning of a mother.
+Women having postpartum panic disorder are involved in intense fear and worrying that interferes with the functioning of a mother.

 The symptoms of the postpartum panic disorder include sweating, palpitations, chest pain, numbness, shortness of breath, fear of death and feeling of losing control.
 Panic attacks during the postpartum period can seriously complicate the life of a mother.

 3. Postpartum obsessive compulsive disorder

 It is believed that approximately 3-5% of new mother experiences the symptoms of the postpartum obsessive-compulsive disorder.
 It is characterized by unwanted thoughts, accompanied by unusual behavior.
 Obsession is defined as persistent unwanted thoughts and on the other hand, compulsion is defined as doing things, again and again, to get rid of the unwanted thoughts and fear.

 Mothers having postpartum obsessive-compulsive disorder know that their thoughts are bizarre and understand that follow up would be wrong.
 The symptoms new mother might experience include a feeling of horror about the obsession, fear of being left alone with an infant and sensitivity towards an infant.